Stef4453/MultiplayerPlinko/README.md

-# Plinko Royale
+# Multiplayer Plinko

-A physics-based multiplayer battle royale inspired by classic Plinko mechanics.
+A physics-based multiplayer game inspired by classic Plinko mechanics.
 Players compete in rounds of ball-dropping action to be the last one standing.

 ## Game Presentation